hotosm/docs/docs/dev-guide/repo-management/licensing.md

 following the collaborative development processes common for open source software projects.

-All of the software at HOT uses permissive licenses, commonly the GPLv3 for compiled code, the AGPLv3 for code shared over a network (a website), and some older code using the BSD license or pubic domain.
+All of the software at HOT uses permissive licenses, mostly the GPLv3 or AGPLv3, with some older code using the BSD license.

 ## The GPLv3 and AGPLv3